Jordy Bahl: College career

 Bahl made her collegiate debut for Oklahoma on February 10, 2022, in a game against UC Santa Barbara.
 She struck out four of the eight batters she faced in 2 2/3 innings.
 Sophomore Nicole May and graduate transfer Hope Trautwein combined to finish the perfect game for the Sooners.
 On February 25, she pitched a perfect game against Cal State Fullerton.
 She struck out 11 in the complete-game performance, allowing no hits or walks to the 18 batters she faced.
 She became the first Oklahoma freshman to pitch a perfect game since Paige Parker in 2015.
 She finished the regular season with a 21–1 record, with a 0.95 ERA, 199 strikeouts and 29 walks in 132 1/3 innings pitched.
 She allowed 18 earned runs, while holding opponents to a .137 batting average including seven shutouts.

 On May 6, 2022, she suffered an injury during a pregame warm-up for the Saturday game in the regular series finale against Oklahoma State.
 She didn't pitch during the 2022 Big 12 Conference softball tournament due to suffering arm soreness.
 She pitched for the first time since returning from injury on June 2, during the first game of the 2022 Women's College World Series against Northwestern.
 She threw 11 pitches, and allowed two hits while recording just one out.
 During the Women's College World Series championship game on June 9, she allowed four hits, two runs, three walks and two strikeouts in four innings and earned the win in the title clinching game.
 Following an outstanding season, she was named Big 12 Freshman of the Year and Co-Big 12 Pitcher of the Year and a unanimous first-team All-Big 12 selection.
 She was also named a first-team All-American, the NFCA National Freshman of the Year, Softball America Freshman of the Year and a finalist for USA Softball Collegiate Player of the Year.

+During the 2023 season in her sophomore year, she posted a 22–1 record with four saves.
+During 18 conference games, she posted a 7–0 record with a 0.70 ERA, giving up just four runs.
+Her seven conference wins were the most of any pitcher while her opposing batting average of .130 in Big 12 games was the lowest of any league pitcher.
+Following the season she was named a unanimous first-team All-Big 12 selection and the Big 12 Pitcher of the Year for the second consecutive year.
+During the 2023 Women's College World Series, Bahl posted a 4–0 record with one save in 24 2/3 scoreless innings and was subsequently named the Women's College World Series Most Outstanding Player.
+She became the first pitcher since 1992 to work at least 20 innings at the World Series without allowing a run.